Ishvallll/Plants-vs-Zombies-2-Outbreak/README.md

 # Plants-vs-Zombies-2-Outbreak
 **Plants vs Zombies 2: Outbreak**

+# WARNING! this fan-game still under development, so please, wait till its done.

 Plants vs Zombies 2: Outbreak is a fan-game inspired by *Plants vs Zombies 2*, This game does not replace the original title — it expands its universe, experiments with new ideas, and pushes the classic PvZ formula into unexplored territory.

 The core philosophy of Outbreak is simple: **more of everything**.